Joe Harrington (basketball): Biography

 Harrington was the star of Morse High School's back-to-back state championship teams in 1962–63.
 He attended the University of Maryland, where he played college basketball under Maryland head coach Bud Millikan and alongside point guard Gary Williams.
-The Boston Celtics selected Harrington in the 1967 NBA Draft.
+The Boston Celtics selected Harrington in the 1967 NBA draft.

 Harrington served as the head coach at Hofstra for the 1979–80 season.
 From 1980 to 1986, he coached at George Mason, where he compiled a 112–85 record.
 From 1987 to 1990, he coached at Long Beach State, where he compiled a 53–36 record.
 From 1990 to 1996, he served as the head coach at Colorado, where he compiled a 72–85 record.
 Harrington served as a manager for the US national team in the 1990 FIBA World Championship, which won the bronze medal.
 He worked as an assistant coach for the Toronto Raptors from 1998 to 2000.
 In November 2008, he joined former teammate Gary Williams' coaching staff at their alma mater, Maryland, as the Director of Men's Basketball Student Services.

+Harrington was featured on Maine Cabin Masters, Season 10, Episode 10, air date March 3, 2025, "Legacy Cabin for a Basketball Legend".
+The Cabin Masters built a camp for Harrington on oceanside property in Phippsburg which had been purchased by Harrington's father in the 1950s.